-The Ten Best Selling Songs in Austria in 1998In 1998, the transition from 90s to 2000s pop music could already be felt a bit.
-This era around the turn of the millennium had a very special vibe to it.
-Hip hop and RnB started to impact the production of the beats further, while at the same time dancehall and dramatic ballads were still very common.
+The Ten Best Selling Songs in Austria in 1998In 1998, the transition from '90s to 2000s pop music could already be felt a bit.
+This era, around the turn of the millennium, had a very special vibe to it.
+Hip hop and RnB started to impact the production of beats further, while at the same time, dancehall and dramatic ballads were still very common.

 I never really liked this song.
-I can't really tell why exactly but its entire mood - the accent in the verses, the Spanish singing, the sound of the beat during the chorus - to me, it sounded more like the soundtrack for a way too pitch perfect holiday commercial combining EVERYTHING people associate with fun rather than a naturally fun summer hit.
-Compare this to the much better "Coco Jamboo", and you'll know what I mean.
+I can't tell why exactly, but its entire mood - the accent in the verses, the Spanish singing, the sound of the beat during the chorus - sounded to me more like the soundtrack for a way-too-perfect holiday commercial that combines EVERYTHING people associate with fun, rather than a naturally fun summer hit.
+Compare this to the much better "Coco Jamboo," and you'll know what I mean.

 Peak position: 1

 Having spent 10 weeks on top of the charts, the summer hit was also the biggest number 1 hit of the year.

 One of the greatest songs ever recorded, and the best of the big dramatic ballads of the '90s - yes, even before "Wish You Were Here," although it's extremely close.